engellab/trainRNNbrain/README.md

 <center>

-*Fixed point structure in the MemoryAnti task*
+*Fixed point structure in the MemoryAntiAngle task: same as for the line attractors in MemoryAntiNumber task, but instead of the line attractors, the networks forms ring attractors.
 </center>
 __________________________________